SATURDAY SIX Artist Spotlight: The Theme Park Artwork of Phillip Weatherford (AKA The Horizoneer)

 Another defunct experience that I kick myself for never seeing in person is the Muppet Mobile Lab.
 An incredibly cool concept part of the Living Character Initiative which also featured Wall-E and Remy, I brought back its LEGO counterpart to the same spot in EPCOT even though a lot has changed since!

-Incredibly proud of myself for using the life preserver/hot dog/scissor combo for the ornamentation in this piece of Statler and Waldorf from Muppet Vision 3D.
+Incredibly proud of myself for using the life preserver/hot dog/scissor combo for the ornamentation in this piece of Statler and Waldorf from Muppet*Vision 3D.

-Speaking of Muppet Vision 3D, this faux ad below is a tribute to one of the most iconic lines in show.
+This faux ad below is a tribute to one of the most iconic lines in show.

 The only restaurant in the world themed specifically to The Muppets (ABC), PizzeRizzo and its rat pizza has quickly gained a cult following!